|Born||in Redding Ridge, Connecticut, USA|

-One of the most natural beauties of the 1960's with a gentle voice and personality to match, blonde Hope Lange was born in Redding Ridge, Connecticut, and performed on stage from the age of nine.
+One of the most natural beauties of the 1960s with a gentle voice and personality to match, blonde Hope Lange was born in Redding Ridge, Connecticut, and performed on stage from the age of nine.
 She studied both drama and dance under Martha Graham, did some modeling and then worked in stock companies and on television, dancing on Jackie Gleason shows.
-She acted in just a handful of motion pictures, garnered an Academy Award nomination for one and later won two Emmy's for her best-loved role on television.
+She acted in just a handful of motion pictures, garnering an Academy Award nomination for one, and later won two Emmys for her best-loved role on television.

-After successful screen tests (Barbara Eden was one of her competitors for the part), Lange made her motion picture debut in Bus Stop (1956), opposite Marilyn Monroe and husband-to-be Don Murray.
-Even the great Marilyn was said to have felt a little threatened by another blonde who was not only beautiful, but five years younger, and could act as well.
-After playing the wife of the titular character in The True Story of Jesse James (1957), a picture, which she later referred to as a 'turkey', Lange was cast as the fragile Selena Cross in the melodramatic, but good-looking soap opera Peyton Place (1957).
+After successful screen tests, Lange made her motion picture debut in Bus Stop (1956) (Barbara Eden was one of her competitors for the part) opposite Marilyn Monroe and husband-to-be Don Murray.
+Even the great Marilyn was said to have felt a little threatened by another blonde who was not only beautiful but five years younger and could act as well.
+After playing the wife of the titular character in The True Story of Jesse James (1957), a picture which she later referred to as a 'turkey', Lange was cast as the fragile Selena Cross in the melodramatic but good-looking soap opera Peyton Place (1957).
 This movie was regarded as risqué and controversial at the time, dealing with previously taboo subjects such as rape and incest.
-For her part of the abused girl, raped by her alcoholic stepfather whom she finally kills in self-defense, Lange received an Academy Award nomination.
+For her part of the abused girl, raped by her alcoholic stepfather, whom she finally kills in self-defense, Lange received an Academy Award nomination.

 The glossy production values of The Best of Everything (1959), a film about ambitious New York career women working in a magazine publishing house, overshadowed most of the character development.
 However, Lange (who was billed above the established star Joan Crawford) was dealt with most favorably by the critics.
 According to Bosley Crowther of The New York Times: "Simply because she has the most to do, and does it gracefully, Miss Lange comes off best' (October 9,1959).
 The following decade was to be a period of mixed fortunes for Hope Lange.

 In 1961, Lange began a long-standing relationship with fellow actor Glenn Ford and left husband Don Murray.
-Ford, in his dual role of star and associate producer, put pressure on director Frank Capra into casting Lange as the female lead of his next motion picture, the whimsical Damon Runyon-inspired comedy Pocketful of Miracles (1961), even though Shirley Jones had already been assigned to the role.
-In the event, Capra reluctantly gave way, though Hope Lange was likely miscast as the wisecracking showgirl.
-Lange again co-starred with Ford in the glossy romantic melodrama, Love Is a Ball (1963), where acting took backstage to sumptuous costumes and the French Riviera.
+Ford, in his dual role of star and associate producer, put pressure on director Frank Capra to cast Lange as the female lead in his next motion picture, the whimsical Damon Runyon-inspired comedy Pocketful of Miracles (1961), even though Shirley Jones had already been assigned to the role.
+Capra reluctantly gave way, though Hope Lange was likely miscast as the wisecracking showgirl.
+Lange again co-starred with Ford in the glossy romantic melodrama Love Is a Ball (1963), wherein acting took a back seat to sumptuous costumes and the French Riviera.
 On the negative side of the ledger, Lange had unsuccessfully auditioned for the part of Maria in West Side Story (1961), which ultimately went to Natalie Wood.
 Instead, she was cast as Elvis Presley's psychiatrist in Wild in the Country (1961), which was generally panned by critics, except for Variety singling out her performance above the rest as 'intelligent' and 'sensitive'.
 Lange was also slated to appear as love interest to George Peppard in How the West Was Won (1962), but her scenes ended up on the cutting room floor.